The Essential Guide to Digital Sales

 The term “digital sales” refers to sales strategies, tactics, and methods that make use of virtual channels or platforms to connect with buyers and convert them into paying customers.
 These channels include online searches, social media, review platforms, live chat, mobile messaging and email.

 Shoppers today are more informed than ever.
 They rely on multiple channels, devices, and tools throughout their buyer journeys, gathering a wealth of knowledge before they ever speak to a salesperson.

 Research by CSO Insights found that over 70% of B2B buyers have fully defined requirements before interacting with a sales rep. What's more, just 23% of B2B buyers view sellers as a top resource for solving their problems.
 B2C isn't any different.
 According to Tulip Retail , 83% of consumers believe they’re more knowledgeable than retail associates.

-How to master digital sales: 8 pointers for success
+How to master digital sales: 8 step selling process

 Whether you're in B2B or B2C, success in digital sales starts with deeply understanding your customers' behavior.
-Armed with this knowledge, you can then make use of the shiny new sales tools and methodologies that the digital age has bestowed on us.
+Armed with this knowledge, you can then make use of the shiny new sales tools and methodologies that the digital age has given us.

-Here are the essential 8 steps of digital sales.
+Here is your essential 8 step selling process in digital sales.

 One key difference between analog and digital sales is that the latter is more complex.

 While traditional sales are linear (i.e., a seller knocks on the customer’s door, introduces the product, and converts the buyer), today’s digital-savvy users can go through multiple touchpoints and can have various paths to purchase.